 Whenever you apply for more credit, lenders usually check credit information by doing what’s called a “hard inquiry”.
-These can lower a credit score.
+These can lower your credit scores.
 Credit inquiries count for 10% of a credit score.

-- Hard and soft inquiries – Hard inquiries affect a credit score temporarily, but soft inquiries, like retrieving your own credit information, do not.
+- Hard and soft inquiries – Hard inquiries may affect your credit scores temporarily, but soft inquiries, like retrieving your own credit information, do not.

-- Multiple inquiries – Since a hard inquiry happens whenever you apply for new credit, multiple inquiries all with a short amount of time can make it look like you’re a high-risk borrower.
-The reason for this thinking is because a potential lender may think you’re taking on too much debt or have been rejected by many other lenders.
+- Multiple inquiries – Since a hard inquiry happens whenever you apply for new credit, multiple inquiries within a short amount of time can make it look like you’re a high-risk borrower.
+The reason for this is that a potential lender may think you’re taking on too much debt or have been rejected by many other lenders.